 - Low-hanging tree branches

-- Submerged rocks in the water
+- Submerged rocks and other hazards in the water

 - Thrashing rapids

 If a kayaker falls overboard while paddling through fast rapids, they could hit their head or neck on several rocks before gaining control of their body.
 Even without falling into the water, kayakers are still at risk of paddling into a dangerous environment.

 Kayaking helmets must be prepared to take repeated blows from multiple directions.
 For this reason, kayaking helmets are generally tougher than standard bike helmets and are certified safe under CE EN1385 standards due to a lack of similar standards in the United States.